-Sources of clarity-reducing and blueness-reducing pollutants In 2015 area.
+Sources of clarity-reducing and blueness-reducing pollutants Research has quantified the primary sources of nutrients (nitrogen and phosphorus) and particulate material that are causing Lake Tahoe to lose clarity and blueness in its upper waters.
+One of the major contributors to clarity decline are extremely fine particles in stormwater that originate from the urban watershed (67 percent), even though these areas cover only 10 percent of the basin's land area.
 Part of the atmospheric particle load is from these urbanized areas.
 For nitrogen, atmospheric deposition is the major source (57 percent).
 Phosphorus is primarily introduced by the urban (18 percent) and non-urban (47 percent) watersheds.
-These categories of pollutant sources form the basis of a strategy to restore Lake Tahoe's open-water clarity by agencies including the Lahontan
+These categories of pollutant sources form the basis of a strategy to restore Lake Tahoe's open-water clarity by agencies including the Lahontan Regional Water Quality Control Board, the Nevada Division of Environmental Protection, and the Tahoe Regional Planning Agency.
+Data were originally generated for the Lake Tahoe TMDL Program.
+These results are revised from the original estimates as they are based on a longer time series of monitoring data.